-The Diabetes Care Survey (DCS), a self-administered paper-and-pencil questionnaire, was fielded during Panel 18, Round 5 and Panel 19, Round 3.
+The Diabetes Care Survey (DCS), a self-administered paper-and-pencil questionnaire, was fielded during Panel 20, Round 5 and Panel 21, Round 3.
 Households received a DCS based on their response to DIABDX in the Priority Conditions Enumeration (PE) section of the CAPI instrument, which asks whether the person was ever told by a doctor or health professional that he/she had diabetes.
 REFDIAB, collected at PC02A, allows the respondent to indicate that diabetes was reported in the PE section in error (REFDIAB = 2).
 Respondents were not prompted to confirm or deny the report of diabetes; REFDIAB was set to "2" (Person Does Not Have Diabetes) only if the respondent offered the information.
 DIABDX is set to "No" (2) and the DCS was not distributed to persons who reported diabetes in error.

 The DCS asks the same question as DIABDX with responses summarized in the variable DSDIA53.
 DSDIA53 confirms that the person has ever been told by a health professional that he/she had diabetes or sugar diabetes.
-For a small number of cases DIABDX =YES (1) but DSDIA53 = NO (2).
-These people do not have a positive DCS weight.
+Every year, a small number (fewer than 10) of people answer no to the diabetes diagnosis question (DCS.DIABDIAG) on the DCS.
+These people have DSDIA53 initially set to "2" (No).
+DCS.DIABDIAG is used in the development of the diabetes weight (DIABWyyF); if the person has DCS.DIABDIAG = "2" (No) they do not receive a diabetes weight (DIABWyyF = 0).
+In the final stage of DCS variable construction, DCS constructed variables, excluding the eligibility variable (DCSELIG) were recoded to "-1" where DIABWyyF = 0.
+For these cases, DIABDX =YES (1) but DSDIA53 = NO (2).
 The DCS data are unedited, and, therefore, these and other data inconsistencies remain in the data.
-For all persons 17 years of age or younger, all the DCS variables are set to "Inapplicable" (-1) because there is not an appropriate weight included on the file to make national estimates for this population.
+For all persons 17 years of age or younger, all the DCS variables are set to "-1" (Inapplicable) because there is not an appropriate weight included on the file to make national estimates for this population.

-DSA1C53 indicates the number of times the respondent reported having a hemoglobin A1c blood test in 2014.
+DSA1C53 indicates the number of times the respondent reported having a hemoglobin A1c blood test in 2016.
 Note that, prior to 2005, DSA1C53 did not reflect whether the person had a hemoglobin A1c blood test, only whether the person had a hemoglobin A1c test.
-DSFT1553, DSFT1453, DSFT1353, DSFB1353, and DSFTNV53 indicate whether the respondent reported having his or her feet checked for sores or irritations: in 2015, in 2014, in 2013, before 2013, or never, respectively.
-DSEY1553, DSEY1453, DSEY1353, DSEB1353 and DSEYNV53 indicate whether the respondent reported having an eye exam in which the pupils were dilated: in 2015, in 2014, in 2013, before 2013, or never, respectively.
-DSCH1553, DSCH1453, DSCH1353, DSCB1353, and DSCHNV53 indicate the last time the respondent reported having his or her blood cholesterol checked: in 2015, in 2014, in 2013, before 2013, or never, respectively.
-DSFL1553, DSFL1453, DSFL1353, DSVB1353, and DSFLNV53 indicate the when the person got a flu vaccination including the flu vaccine nasal spray: in 2015, in 2014, in 2013, before 2013, or never, respectively.
+DSFT1753, DSFT1653, DSFT1553, DSFB1553, and DSFTNV53 indicate whether the respondent reported having his or her feet checked for sores or irritations: in 2017, in 2016, in 2015, before 2015, or never, respectively.
+DSEY1753, DSEY1653, DSEY1553, DSEB1553 and DSEYNV53 indicate whether the respondent reported having an eye exam in which the pupils were dilated: in 2017, in 2016, in 2015, before 2015, or never, respectively.
+DSCH1753, DSCH1653, DSCH1553, DSCB1553, and DSCHNV53 indicate the last time the respondent reported having his or her blood cholesterol checked: in 2017, in 2016, in 2015, before 2015, or never, respectively.
+DSFL1753, DSFL1653, DSFL1553, DSVB1553, and DSFLNV53 indicate when the person got a flu vaccination including the flu vaccine nasal spray: in 2017, in 2016, in 2015, before 2015, or never, respectively.
 DSKIDN53 and DSEYPR53 ascertain whether the diabetes has caused kidney or eye problems, respectively.
 DSDIET53, DSMED53, and DSINSU53 indicate if the respondent reported being treated for his/her diabetes by the following methods: diet, oral medications, or insulin, respectively.